World Chess Championship 1907: Results

 Lasker won the first three games, then scored one win and seven draws in games 4–11 before winning the last four games.
 Lasker retained his title.

+Games

-Game 1: Marshall-Lasker, 0-1
+Game 1: Marshall–Lasker, 0–1

-In this game, Marshall played the obscure 5.O-O!? and played into a balanced middlegame, trading queens and one pair of rooks.
-Lasker began to get the better of the endgame, and put white in zugzwang with 35…a6.
-Marshall found it impossible to save the endgame, and was unable to prevent promotion after 50…b2.
+In this game, Marshall played the obscure 5.0-0 and played into a balanced middlegame, trading queens and one pair of rooks.
+Lasker began to get the better of the endgame, and put White in zugzwang with 35...a6.
+Marshall found it impossible to save the endgame, and was unable to prevent promotion after 50...b2.